-- Prevention of identity theft if no one has knowledge or access to your accounts, there is a higher probability that identity theft will go unnoticed. - Easy discovery of electronic bills and similar accounts, to avoid late fees & cancellations that will create losses for the estate. - Preserving your story allowing family members to access your blog, photos, and other digital assets that keep your memory and story alive.
+- Easy discovery of electronic bills and similar accounts, to avoid late fees & cancellations that will create losses for the estate. - Preserving your story allowing family members to access your blog, photos, and other digital assets that keep your memory and story alive.